birds-canopy/canapy/README.md

 Click *Validate* to apply changes to the current session.

-#### Presets

-The **Presets** section in Setting provides pre-configured profiles for specific species (canary, bengalese finch, zebra finch, mouse, infant marmoset).
-By default, the parameters loaded in Canapy are those from the canary preset.

-If you have used Canapy on a new species, You are welcomed to send us your configuration so we can add it to the preset folder.
+**Presets** — the Settings page provides pre-configured profiles for specific species (canary, Bengalese finch, zebra finch, mouse, infant marmoset).
+The canary preset is loaded by default.
+You can also load your own configuration file via *Load config*.
+If you have tuned Canapy for a new species, feel free to send us your configuration so we can add it to the preset library.

-You can also load your own configuration by clicking on **Load config**.

 ---